themegrill/estore/readme.txt

 == Changelog ==
 = Version 1.4.8 - TBD =
 * Tweak - Remove vertical line appearing on the blog and latest news section when comment is closed.
+* Tweak - Add horizontal line between blog posts in mobile view on the blog and latest news section.
+* Tweak - Manage blog post meta data in mobile view on the blog and latest news section.

 = Version 1.4.7 - 2020-04-18 =
 * Enhancement - Removed angle down fav icon from login link.